TimonPost/laminar/docs/md_book/src/reliability/reliability.md

 ## Unreliable
-Unreliable: Packets can be dropped, duplicated or arrive at any order.
+Unreliable: Packets can be dropped, duplicated or arrive in any order.

 **Details**